 These documents must be submitted to the PRC so the applicant can pay the required fees, after which the PRC will issue a permit to take the exam.
 The exam is scheduled every March and is held in testing centers in several cities across the Philippines (Manila, Baguio, Cagayan De Oro, Cebu, Davao, Iloilo, Legazpi City, and Lucena).

 Real Estate Broker Responsibilities

-A real estate broker also known as property agent is the person whom a buyer or tenant will transact should he or she decides to buy or lease a property — subdivision house, condominium unit, commercial space or other similar properties.
+A real estate broker also known as a property agent is the person with whom a buyer or tenant will transact should he or she decides to buy or lease a property — subdivision house, condominium unit, commercial space, or other similar properties.
 He or she is licensed and authorized by the PRC to facilitate the sale, exchange, or lease of a piece of real estate.

 A broker’s main task is to act as a conduit or agent of either the buyer or the seller in a real estate transaction.
 It is also important to note that a real estate broker must work in their client’s best interest, so being a “double agent” or working for both parties is considered unethical.
 He or she also facilitates the processing of property titles, deed of sale, lease contract, or other necessary documentation upon the consummation of the sale or rent of a real estate property.